Quesnel, British Columbia

 Quesnel is a sister city to Shiraoi, Japan.
-Quesnel hosted the 2000 British Columbia Winter Games, a biennial provincial amateur sports competition.
+Quesnel hosted the 2000 BC Winter Games, a biennial provincial amateur sports competition.
 To the east of Quesnel is Wells, Barkerville, and Bowron Lake Provincial Park, a popular canoeing destination in the Cariboo Mountains.

 History

-Long before the arrival of prospectors during the Cariboo Gold Rush of 1862, the Southern Carrier (Dakelh) people lived off the land around Quesnel, occupying the area from the Bowron Lakes in the east to the upper Blackwater River and Dean River in the west.
+Long before the arrival of prospectors during the Cariboo Gold Rush of 1862, the First Nations peoples, the Dakelh or Southern Carrier, lived off the land around Quesnel, occupying the area from the Bowron Lakes in the east to the upper Blackwater River and Dean River in the west.
 The Southern Carrier Nation were known among themselves as ‘Uda Ukelh’, meaning ‘people who travel by boat on water early in the morning’.

-The name "Quesnel" is derived from Jules Maurice Quesnel, who accompanied Simon Fraser on his journey to the Pacific Ocean.
+The name "Quesnel" is derived from Jules-Maurice Quesnel, who accompanied Simon Fraser on his journey to the Pacific Ocean.
 Quesnel came to be called 'Quesnelle Mouth' to distinguish it from Quesnel Forks, 60 mi up river.
-In 1870, it had been shortened to Quesnelle and by 1900, it was spelled the way it is now.
-Quesnel is located along the gold mining trail known as the Cariboo Wagon Road and was the commercial centre of the Cariboo Gold Rush.
+In 1870, it was shortened to Quesnelle and by 1900, it was spelled the way it is now.
+Quesnel is located along the gold mining trail known as the Cariboo Wagon Road and supplied nearby Barkerville, the commercial centre of the Cariboo Gold Rush.
 It also marks one end of the Alexander MacKenzie Heritage Trail.

 Because of its location on the Fraser River, it was also an important landing for sternwheelers from 1862 to 1886 and then, from 1909 until 1921.
 The last sternwheeler on the upper Fraser was Quesnel's own namesake craft, and home town product, the Quesnel.

+In 1891, the subdistrict of Quesnel had a population of 706.
 Quesnel was incorporated in 1928.